seagull/PSExifToolWrapper/README.md

 - Downloads ExifTool automatically
 - Keeps ExifTool up-to-date
 - Searches recursively through folders dragged onto Desktop shortcut
+- Can scrub the metadata off a file without having to remember the command-line flags
 - Attempts to work around ExifTool's filename limitations (but not when scrubbing)

 ## Installation & Usage